AndrewMeadows/teflib/README.md

     }
 ```

-There is a little more to it because tracing shouldn't be enabled by defalt: you would normally toggle it on/off with one or more triggers.
+There is a little more to it because tracing shouldn't be enabled by default: you would normally toggle it on/off with one or more triggers.
 There are many ways to do this and the best way will depend on your application's interface.
 Please examine the teflib `example` source code to see one way to do it.

+## To build:
+1. In `teflib/` main directory:
+  1. `mkdir build`
+  1. `cd build`
+1. In `teflib/build/` directory:
+  1. `cmake -DCMAKE_BUILD_TYPE=Release ../`
+  1. `make`